zshwuhan/dica-light/README.md

 ### Rethinking LDA: Moment Matching for Discrete ICA

+This project contains Matlab/C++ implementation of the algorithms introduced in the paper
+* A. Podosinnikova, F. Bach, and S. Lacoste-Julien.
+[Rethinking LDA: Moment Matching for Discrete ICA](http://arxiv.org/abs/1507.01784).
+NIPS, 2015.

+Please cite this paper if you use this code for your research.

 If you are interested in reproducing our experiments and/or our datasets, check [this](https://github.com/anastasia-podosinnikova/dica) repo.